jeyrella/DoubleXP-ChromieCraft/README.md

 ```

 4. Activate the Addon using either the `Addons` button in the bottom left of the `Character Select` screen, or via `ACP`.
+5. Set your timezone offset to GMT/UTC by using the command /dxp offset <value>